Thomas Wyse: Life

 Wyse wrote Historical Sketch of the late Catholic Association of Ireland (London 1829), Education reform or the necessity of a national system of education (London 1836), An Excursion in the Peloponnesus (1858, new ed.
 1865), and Impressions of Greece (London 1871).

 His two sons shared his literary tastes: They were Napoleon Alfred Bonaparte-Wyse (1822–1895) and William Charles Bonaparte-Wyse (1826–1892), a student of the dialect of Provence.
-The marriage to his wife Letizia, thirteen years younger than he and only sixteen years old when the wedding took place, did not last.
+The marriage to his wife Laetitia, thirteen years younger than he and only sixteen years old when the wedding took place, did not last.
 After an especially violent fight in 1824 (so fierce that their carriage rocked on its springs), she fled to a convent and asked for a separation.
-Wyse and Letizia got a papal order of seclusion in the convent.
+Wyse and Laetitia got a papal order of seclusion in the convent.
 After eight months, when Wyse threatened to leave Italy without her, she submitted and travelled to Ireland with him.

-However the arguments continued and in May 1828 they agreed to a separation.
-Letizia threw herself in a suicide attempt into the Serpentine and was rescued by Captain Studholme John Hodgson (1805–1890), a British Army officer who became her lover.
+However the arguments continued and in May 1828, they agreed to a separation.
+Laetitia threw herself in a suicide attempt into the Serpentine and was rescued by Captain Studholme John Hodgson (1805–1890), a British Army officer who became her lover.
 They had three children who survived to adulthood: the writer Marie Laetitia Bonaparte-Wyse (1831–1902, called secretly Studholmina-Maria) who was known as Princess Marie de Solms in her first marriage; Adeline (1838–1899), who married in 1861 the Hungarian general István Türr; and the explorer Lucien Napoléon Bonaparte-Wyse (1845–1909).
-All of them married and left children; all the children of Captain Hodgson and Princess Letizia used the surname Bonaparte-Wyse.
+All of them married and left children; all the children of Captain Hodgson and Princess Laetitia used the surname Bonaparte-Wyse.

 Wyse was the subject of a biography written by James Auchmuty, Sir Thomas Wyse, 1791–1862: the life and career of an educator and diplomat, London 1939.

 Family and children

-Wyse married Princess Letizia Bonaparte, daughter of Lucien Bonaparte and his second wife Alexandrine de Bleschamp, in 1821.
+Wyse married Princess Laetitia Bonaparte (Milan, 1 December 1804 – Viterbo, 15 March 1871), daughter of Lucien Bonaparte and his second wife Alexandrine de Bleschamp, in Canino on 4 March 1821.
 Their children were: